Y2K-Finance/Y2K-Volatility-Engine/README.md

 If using python3:
 `pip3 install -r requirements.txt`

-2. Run command (expected runtime can be 45 seconds)
+### 2. Run command

 If using python:
 `python main.py`

 If using python3:
 `python3 main.py`

-3. Compare the output to Uma
+### 3. Compare the output to Uma

 The command will output the realized volatility as a csv in `data/volatility/` and the more recent volatility values will be logged in the console.
 For example, the following lines would be seen in the csv or as logs:

 '2023-11-11,0.5239049563166113
 2023-11-12,0.523299513960162